apace7/local_volume_database/docs/source/usage.rst

   ## latest github
   dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')

-There is also a pdf document in release page summarizing the contents and properties of each combined table (`pdf summary file <https://github.com/apace7/local_volume_database/releases/download/v0.0.2/lvdb_table.pdf>`_ Note to verify that you are using the latest release here).
+There is also a pdf document (named lvdb_table.pdf) in release page summarizing the contents and properties of each combined table.

 Decription of Catalogs/Tables
 --------------------

 The following are the available tables (in csv and fits file formats).
-The fits file format is limited to github releases while the csv is include both in the release and the main catalog.
+The fits file is limited to the release pages while the csv file is included in both the release and main github.

-* **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc)
+* **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc).
-* **dwarf_m31**: M31 dwarf galaxies
+* **dwarf_m31**: M31 dwarf galaxies.
 * **dwarf_local_field**: dwarf galaxies outside of MW/M31 within the Local group to a distance of ~ 3 Mpc.
-This is an extension of galaxies from McConnachie 2012
+This is an extension of galaxies from McConnachie 2012 compilation.
 * **dwarf_all** : combination of dwarf_mw, dwarf_m31, dwarf_local_field.
 Complete for known systems to ~ 3 Mpc.
 * **dwarf_local_field_distant**: dwarf galaxies with distance > 3 Mpc.
 The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
-This table is not complete.
+This table is not complete to known systems (it is complete for known systems to a distance < 3.5 Mpc).

-* **gc_halo**: New star cluster-like systems in the Galactic halo or ambiguous compact stellar systems.
-These are faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
-A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
-Many have are ambiguous classifications (as in the classification for dwarf galaxy and star cluster is ambiguous) and are difficult to classify.
-This does include several new Globular Cluster (Laevens 1/Crater I and Sagittarius II).
+* **gc_abmiguous**: systems with an abmiguous classification (referred to as amibguous or hyper-faint compact stellar systems).
+These are generally all MW halo systems.
-* **gc_disk**: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these systems might be open clusters, and some systems have not been confirmed
+* **gc_mw_new**: newly discovered globular clusters or candidate globular clusters (i.e. post-Harris catalog).
+Many systems are at low Galactic latitude (abs(b) <10) and candidate systems may be open clusters.
-* **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_ufsc table)
+* **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_abmiguous table).
-* **gc_dwarf_hosted**: Globular clusters hosted by dwarf galaxies.
-This does not include the Sagittarius GCs which are in gc_harris.
-Incomplete catalog.
+* **gc_dwarf_hosted**: globular clusters hosted by dwarf galaxies.
+This does not include the Sagittarius globular clusters which are in gc_harris.
+This catalog is incomplete for known systems.

- (Note that older versions had  small differences between dwarf galaxy and star cluster catalogs)

-There are two extra tables (data/pm_overview.csv and data/j_factor.csv).
+* **candidate**: known false-positive candidates, background galaxies, or low confidence candidates.
+Only included in the release page.
+* **misc_host**: brighter galaxies that are hosts to the dwarf galaxies.
+Only included in the release page.
+The catalog exists for completeness and for host information for dwarf galaxies.
+The most primary properties compiled are phase-space information (ra,dec,distance, velocity).

+There are two extra tables: data/pm_overview.csv and data/j_factor.csv.
+The former is a compilation of systemic proper motion measurements for dwarf galaxies in the Local Group and the latter is a collection of J-factor measurements.
 Both are collections of measurements (the other tables have one measurement per system).

 pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies and the goal is to be complete for literature measurements).

 j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace.
-This is not complete.).
+This is not complete for literature measurements.).

 ..
 Decription of table contents
 .. ----------------------------